-Mary Page continued to operate 125-127 Commonwealth as a lodging house.
-In 1954, she sought a zoning variance to permit her to charge for parking at the rear of 125-127 Commonwealth.
+In 1954, Mary Page sought a zoning variance to permit her to charge for parking at the rear of 125-127 Commonwealth.
 The variance was denied by the Board of Appeal.

-In November of 1964, he applied for (and subsequently received) permission to change the legal occupancy of both buildings from lodging houses to girls dormitories for use by Bay State School of Business (later Bay State College), located at 122 Commonwealth.
+In November of 1964, Rainbow Realty applied for (and subsequently received) permission to establish the legal occupancy of 125-127 Commonwealth as dormitories for Bay State School of Business (later Bay State College), located at 122 Commonwealth.

 On November 18, 1968, 125-127 Commonwealth were acquired from Harry Freedman by Louis F. Musco, George J. Brennan, and Louis F. Musco, Jr., trustees of the Commonwealth Realty Trust-Special.
 Louis Musco and George Brennan were co-founders of Bay State College.